| The Red Lion Inn

 Wales, the final destination of the plotters, where they hoped to have amassed a small army, and return to

+England to proclaim England for the Catholics.
 On Monday 4th November 1605 Sir Everard Digby and seven servants installed themselves at the Red Lion.

 Digby was later joined by his uncle Sir Robert Digby, and the two Littletons, Stephen and Humphrey.
 Word was